calband/calchart/README-WINDOWS.md

 We tried Visual Studio Community 2015.

 ## Download 3.1 of wxWidgets
-Go to wxwidgets.org and download the exe installer (which will put the source at c:\wxWidgets-3.1.0
+Go to wxwidgets.org.
+Download and run the Windows Installer (which will put the source at c:\wxWidgets-3.1.0)

 ## Make wxWidgets
-(I'm following the instructions at wiki.wxWidgets.org/Install) Open the project wx_vc14.sln at wxWidgets-3.1.0\build\msw.
+Open the project wx_vc14.sln at wxWidgets-3.1.0\build\msw.
 It should prompt you to migrate the project.
 Build the following solutions

        Debug   | Win32
        Release | Win32

+(additional instructions and information can be found at wiki.wxWidgets.org/Install)

 ## Download Boost
 Visit http://www.boost.org/ and download the latest version of Boost.